devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform import <address> <id>
 ```

-Get the address wrong on any of these and you either target the wrong object or get a clean error — either way, address syntax is worth being fluent in cold, not something to reconstruct under exam pressure.
+Get the address wrong on any of these and you either target the wrong object or get a clean error, either way, address syntax is worth being fluent in cold, not something to reconstruct under exam pressure.

 ---

-# Part XIII — Configuration vs. State vs. Reality, Revisited
+# Part XIII: Configuration vs. State vs. Reality, Revisited

 ## 70. The Three Things Restated